Anti-Bribery & Corruption — Module 4 of 4 — The Finale

 Helen Carr

-Alex’s recommendation: proceed with Al-Rashidi but only under strict conditions.
+Alex’s recommendation: proceed under strict conditions.
 Richard, can Tariq accept these terms?

 Richard Hale

-Five percent commission, audit rights, quarterly reporting, full disclosure of government connections?
+Five percent, audit rights, quarterly reporting, full government disclosure?
 Let me put it to him.
 He won’t like the audit rights.

 You